RingierIMU/sdc-experiments-package/README.md

 ```
 This will import the `config/experiments.php` file into your application

 Update your config `config/experiments.php` to include your running experiments.
-For example, for a `recommend` experiment your config will like this
+For example, for a `recommend` experiment your config will look like this
 ```php
 <?php